 Malaga has been greatly affected by the world economic crisis.
 However, tourism has gradually given a new dynamism to its economy.
 To date, the city hosts many hotels, amusement parks, restaurants, and many other tourism infrastructures, as well as places of interest.

-Malaga had some 275,000 job seekers as at early 2014, representing some 34% of the total workforce.
+Unemployment rate in Malaga remains quite high (nearly 29%) although it is lower than in other cities of the same community.
+It can thus be quite difficult for expats to find a job there.
 However, jobs exist in some sectors, namely export, electronics, manufacturing of auto parts, food, ceramics production and cosmetics, etc. Tourism is also considered to be one of the region's leading job creators.

 Note that local authorities encourage the creation of more small and medium enterprises in order to increase export.
-However, wages are quite low despite a 13.5% inflation rate in 2013.
+In 2015, construction and services were deemed to be the most promising fields.

 Good to know: